JuWeber99/InnerTxn_PytealTutorial/article.md

 }
 ```

 The app here basically just checks if is not already created thus has an application id of 0.
-Also it checks the application  and the state schema was specified correctly  for this app since it has to have 2 local uint Variables (`STAKED_AMOUNT`, `LAST_STAKE_ROUND`) and **3 global uint** variables (`FIXED_LICENSE_PRICE`, `ASSET_ID`, `REFUND_PERIOD`) for the application state and it that its a single transaction with on completion code: **NoOp**.
+Also it checks the application  and the state schema was specified correctly  for this app sinceit has to have 2 local uint Variables (`STAKED_AMOUNT`, `LAST_STAKE_ROUND`)
+and **3 global uint** variables (`FIXED_LICENSE_PRICE`, `ASSET_ID`, `REFUND_PERIOD`)
+for the application state and it that its a single transaction with on completion code: **NoOp**.

 The `STAKED_AMOUNT` keeps track of the payed in *microAlgos* by the buyer.
 The `STAKED_AMOUNT` determines the amount of *microAlgos* a user can receive as a maximum.
-Based on it, the refund amount `Y` can be calculated and refunded to the buyer in exchange for `X` amount **ASA** units if he wants so. `Y` whould be the result out of the following: -
+Based on it, the refund amount `Y` can be calculated and refunded to the buyer in exchange for `X` amount **ASA** units if he wants so.
+`Y` whould be the result out of the following:

-- `REFUND=X * FIXED_LICENSE_PRICE`.
+* `REFUND=X * FIXED_LICENSE_PRICE`.

 After doing that the `STAKED_AMOUNT` will get substracted by the refund: `STAKED_AMOUNT=STAKED_AMOUNT-REFUND`.
 The `REFUND_PERIOD` is a value of seconds and no Asset handin after the refund period:
-- `Global.latest_timestamp() - LAST_STAKE_TIMESTAMP <= REFUND_PERIOD`,
+* `Global.latest_timestamp() - LAST_STAKE_TIMESTAMP <= REFUND_PERIOD`,

 gets any part of `STAKE_AMOUNT` back.
 If the call to give back assets happens after the refund_period the buyer gets no Algos back and can´t give the units back.
 If he buys more licenses the refund of the previous buy will be obsolet.
 Warning!
 For simplicities sake the handling of Edge Cases regarding abuse prevention is may not complete and security checks are missing!

+# 2.3 Setting the Contract up

 Now ... as the contract is created on the blockchain and *Alice* can setup it up for her needs.
 She wants now to set the price per license to **1000** *microAlgo* and the total amount of licenses to **100**.
 She names the asset and the units of it and links data on ipfs via the url, to link a file containing another visually showable proof.
 Also she can set a refund period.
 The refund period specifies the time a buyer is allegible to give back license units and get his algo back

 ```
 price=1000